Planning Your Trip to Marrakesh

-For those planning a vacation to Morocco, Marrakech is an important touchpoint.
+For those planning a vacation to Morocco, Marrakesh is an important touchpoint.
 Some choose to stay for a few days and explore it as a city break, while others prefer to combine it with a wider city tour of Rabat, Fes, and Casablanca.
-A third option is using Marrakech as a base to explore the surrounding Atlas Mountains and the Sahara Desert.
+A third option is using Marrakesh as a base to explore the surrounding Atlas mountains and the Sahara Desert.

 When packing for your trip, you'll want to bring conservative clothing to respect the local culture: long pants and long-sleeved shirts are a good idea.
 The country's medinas (historic city centers) can be crowded and chaotic to navigate, so sneakers or comfortable sandals will be helpful as well.
 In addition, Morocco offers the opportunity to do plenty of outdoor activities, like hiking; outdoor gear will definitely come in handy.

-If you're visiting Marrakech as part of a larger itinerary, like this one, you may only have a day or so to spend in the city.
+If you're visiting Marrakesh as part of a larger itinerary like this one, you may only have a day or so to spend in the city.
 Even with limited time, you'll be able to get a good sense of place by planning your day strategically.

-Start off in the medina, where the center of the action is Jemaa el-Fnaa Square.
-This bustling space is home to small shops and hawkers in the morning, but really comes to life with food sellers and street performers during the evening; it can be interesting to visit more than once over the course of the day.
-Have a look around, before heading southwest to the Koutoubia Mosque—the largest mosque in Marrakech, and an iconic building.
-Non-Muslims cannot enter the mosque, but can still have a look at its imposing 250-foot minaret tower and visit its rose garden.
+Start in the medina, where the center of the action is Jemaa el-Fna square.
+This bustling space is home to small shops and hawkers in the morning but really comes to life with food sellers and street performers during the evening; it can be interesting to visit more than once over the course of the day.
+Have a look around before heading southwest to the Koutoubia Mosque—the largest mosque in Marrakesh and an iconic building.
+Non-Muslims cannot enter the mosque but can still have a look at its imposing 250-foot minaret tower and visit its rose garden.

 Chat with a local specialist who can help organize your trip.

 If you're keen to see more of the country, a longer trip will also leave you with enough time for a day tour.
-A commonplace to combine with Marrakech is the seaside town of Essaouira, about a three-hour drive away.
+A commonplace to combine with Marrakesh is the seaside town of Essaouira, about a three-hour drive away.
 This historic beach spot is known for its seafood.
-Those eager to see Marrakech, Essaouira, and the Atlas Mountains may enjoy this five-day itinerary featuring all three.
+Those eager to see Marrakesh, Essaouira, and the Atlas mountains may enjoy this five-day itinerary featuring all three.

-With six or more days, you'll be able to thoroughly explore Marrakech’s center and the surrounding region, do multiple activities of your choice, and get off the beaten path in the city.
+With six or more days, you'll be able to thoroughly explore Marrakesh's center and the surrounding region, do multiple activities of your choice, and get off the beaten path in the city.

-If you'd like to leave the city center and get outdoors, you can check out these Four Great Hiking Regions Near Marrakech.
-From gentle walks around the village of Amizmiz to the challenging ascent of Antar Summit, the area surrounding Marrakech offers hikes suitable for all preferences and skill levels.
+If you'd like to leave the city center and get outdoors, you can check out these Four Great Hiking Regions Near Marrakesh.
+From gentle walks around the village of Amizmiz to the challenging ascent of Antar Summit, the area surrounding Marrakesh offers hikes suitable for all preferences and skill levels.